● Guides

 • Quality: ~80% semantic accuracy

-• Dependencies: None (core install)
+• Dependencies: none (core install)

 dbsprout generate --engine spec

-• Quality: High semantic accuracy
+• Quality: high semantic accuracy

-dbsprout generate --engine vectorized
+dbsprout generate --engine statistical --reference-data ./sample.csv

 DBSprout automatically handles foreign key relationships: